badbye/awesome-sparklyr/README.md

 ## Goal

-Sparklyr is pretty awesome tool for parallel programming.
+Sparklyr is a pretty awesome tool for parallel programming.

 This repo aims for collecting awesome Sparklyr resources togather.

 ## How to Contribute

-1. fork this project.
+1. Fork this project.
 2. Add your resources by pull request.

 ## Sparklyr Family